Allmeidaeduarda/Allmeidaeduarda/README.md

 ### About me

-- 🔭 I’m currently working on EnP - Energy Platfomr
+- 🔭 I’m currently working on EnP - Energy Platform
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Poewr Bi and SQL
 - 👯 I’m looking to collaborate on data analytics
-- 🤔 I’m looking for help with ...
 - 📫 How to reach me: eduardaallmeida@hotmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 ### tools and technologies